e4nu/e4nuanalysiscode/README.md

 The e4nu analysis code is highly factorized into different classes, which inherit from each other.
 The main structure is depicted in the diagram below:
 ![e4nu diagram](https://github.com/e4nu/e4nuanalysiscode/blob/origin/Develop/RefactorizedCode/PlottingScripts/e4nuanalysis_diagram.png)

+Each class has a specific role within the e4nu analysis:
+- **ConfigueI**: it is responsible for the analysis configuration.
+The configuration is setup with an input txt file (see ConfigFiles/example_configuration.txt).
+All aspects of the analysis are configurable.
+It can be used to change the signal Topology definition, or turn off/on analysis cuts/requirements.
+- **BackgroundI**: it deals with all background substraction methods.
+- **AnalysisI**: it deals with analysis features common between data and MC.
+In particular:
+  1. Requires valid event weights
+  2. Electron kinematic cuts
+  3. Cuts on Q2, W
+  4. Cooks the event - it removes all particles not specified in topology definition.
+For instance, in the case of a 1p0pi analysis (1p0pip0pim0pi00photons), it would remove neutrons, kaons, or other particles from the event.
+This simplifies the loops later in the analysis.
+- **MCCLAS6AnalysisI**: it deals with analysis features specific to MC data for CLAS6 analysis:
+  1. Applies a minimum momentum cut on hadrons
+  2. Smears hadrons kinematics
+  3. Fiducials are taken care for
+  4. Accepance weights are included
+- **CLAS6AnalysisI**: it deals with analysis features specific to CLAS6 data.
+- **MCCLAS6StandardAnalysis** and **CLAS6StandardAnalysis**: they inherit from the interfaces.
+The standard classes simply call the `MCCLAS6AnalysisI::GetValidEvent(id)` functions.
+For analysis that differ from the standard one, a new class should be added with a new implementation of `GetValidEvent(id)`.
+The analysis is configured with the `AnalysisID` keyword.
+For now, only the standard analysis is available (analysis id of 0).
+- **E4NuAnalysis**: it is responsible to call either the MC or data objects according to the Configuration.
+It also deals with the **signal/bkg** selection.

 ---------------
 ## User Guide